OrdinaryMagician/ibuki_m/README.md

 *"I know a sizable number of people who should drink more of this, because they sure are thirsty..."*

 Staying hydrated is important.
-Available in three sizes, recovering 10 HP, 50 HP and 100 HP each.
+Available in three sizes, recovering 5 HP, 20 HP and 50 HP each.

 ### Spiritual Stimulant *[Soulsphere, Megasphere]*

 *"Ohhhhh...
 That feels good..."*

-A potent overheal of 1000HP.
-Note that any healing above 1000 will wear off over time.
+A potent overheal of 100 HP with no upper cap whatsoever.
+Note that any healing above 100 will wear off over time, faster the higher it's at.

 ### Oil Bottle *[Armor Bonus, Green Armor, Blue Armor]*

 *"Time to oil up..."*

 Increases your damage resistance, somehow *(something about **Ibuki**'s skin)*.
 The more you rub on, the better.
+Note that going for a swim will cause you to rapidly lose this protection.

 ### Hammerspace Embiggener *[Backpack]*